Saturday, November 30, 2024

 Women infected with syphilis as far back as 2 years and not treated, and pregnant women infected for the first time, are liable to pass the treponema to the developing child in utero through the infected placenta.

-The infected fetus may be lost, aborted prematurely and may have a stillbirth.
+The infected fetus may be aborted or have a stillbirth.
 A child born alive will exhibit signs and symptoms of congenital syphilis.
-For convenience, they are grouped as early up to 2 years, beyond 2 years, and late 6 years and beyond.
+For convenience, symptoms are grouped as early, up to 2 years, beyond 2 years, and late, 6 years and beyond.

 Early below 2 years.
 Hemorrhagic rhinitis, extensive sloughing of skin particularly of palms, soles, around mouth and anus.
 Bullous or vesicular skin lesions are common.

 Late - 6 years and beyond.
-Frontal bossing, depressed nasal bridge, perforated nasal septum and palate, anterior tibial bowing, arthritis of both knees, interstitial keratitis, corneal opacity and deafness.
-Hutchinson teeth (notched incisors teeth) and mulberry molars.
+Frontal bossing, depressed nasal bridge, perforated nasal septum and palate, anterior tibial bowing, arthritis of both knees, interstitial keratitis, corneal opacity, and deafness.
+Hutchinson teeth (notched incisor teeth) and mulberry molars.

 Pathology.

-Placenta- Villi are enlarged and hypercellular, proliferative arteritis, necrotizing umbilical cord, immuno staining identifies Treponema pallidum in the placental tissue.
+Placenta- Villi are enlarged and hypercellular, proliferative arteritis, necrotizing umbilical cord, and immunological staining identifies Treponema pallidum in the placental tissue.

 Tests for Syphilis.

-RPR Test ( rapid plasma reagin)- It is a blood test, that measures the presence of antibodies against Treponema pallidum. [reagin antibodies are IgE class of antibody]
+RPR Test ( rapid plasma reagin)- It is a blood test that measures the presence of antibodies against Treponema pallidum.
+[Reagin antibodies are an IgE class of antibody]

-VDRL Test (venereal disease research laboratory) – test can be done on blood and CSF(cerebrospinal fluid), the test detects antibodies generated within 2 weeks of infection.
+VDRL Test (venereal disease research laboratory) – The test can be done on blood and CSF(cerebrospinal fluid), and the test detects antibodies generated within 2 weeks of infection.

 Confirmatory test.